Caro Feely

-Caro Feely (born Caroline Marian Wardle 6 October 1968) is a South African-born Irish writer, Wine & Spirit Education Trust certified wine educator, winemaker and organic activist living in Saussignac, France.
+Caro Feely (born Caroline Marian Wardle 6 October 1968) is a South African-born Irish writer, Wine & Spirit Education Trust certified wine educator, winemaker, yoga teacher and organic activist living in Saussignac, France.

 Early life and education

-Caro grew up on a sugar farm in Kwa-Zulu Natal in South Africa.
+Caro grew up in a sugar farming area in Kwa-Zulu Natal in South Africa.
 After high school at St. Anne's Diocesan College boarding school in Hilton, South Africa she completed a BCom at the University of KwaZulu Natal then Honours at the University of South Africa and a Masters in Economics at Rand Afrikaans University.

 Career

 She met her husband Sean Feely, a journalist at the time, in Johannesburg.
-They lived and worked in Dublin for eight years before moving to France to set up an organic vineyard in 2005.
+They lived and worked in Dublin for eight years before moving to France to set up an organic vineyard in 2005..
 Her first book Grape Expectations is about moving from Dublin city to France to go wine farming and converting to organic.

 The second book Saving Our Skins is about settling, converting to biodynamics, transforming the farm to an organic vineyard.

 In 2015 Summersdale published a wine book by Feely, Wine: The Essential Guide to Tasting, History, Culture and More.